strongloop/microgateway/README.md

 processed in a seamless fashion.

 # Installation
-The apiconnect-microgateway is automatically downloaded and setup during `apiconnect` installation.
+In the apiconnect laptop experience, the microgateway is automatically downloaded and setup by the laptop run and start functions.
 You do not need to manually download and install it.

 If you would like to use apiconnect-microgateway as a standalone gateway, use `npm -i apiconnect-microgateway` to install it.
 To start the gateway,